suyash023/DotsAndBoxesReinforcementLearning/readme.txt

 To visualize the game please uncomment the lines draw_board_state() in the code to see one of the games.

+The plots for performance are generated finally after all the iterations have been run.

 2) Images folder